tklepzig/Ada/.changeset/shiny-dots-type.md

 "ada-ui": major
 ---

-Simplified colors and using lch instead of hsl
+Simplified colors and using oklch instead of hsl